Spenc3rB/YDWG-02-C2/README.md

 $MXPGN,01F211,686F,00475D64070000FF*1C
 ```

-Suprise!
-We can also send data to this port, since they mentioned in the documentation that the device can work bidirectionally (by default).
+If the user has set this port as bidirectional (TX/RX), we can even send data to the device, and after it receives the data, it will send it out on the N2K bus.

 ## 2. Exploitation